steveaq/steveaq.github.io/_posts/2023-04-25-Player-Roles-Clustering.md

 ---
 layout: post
-title: Player Roles Clustering Analysis
+title: Player Roles Clustering

-subtitle: 'Overview of the data sources currently available for all levels'
+subtitle: Analyzing and categorizing football player roles through clustering
 description: >-
-  1st Part of a 3 part post going through the basics of writing some simple applications & functions to get high quality player & team data.
+  In this post, we explore player role analysis and clustering techniques in football.
+Discover how to categorize players based on their playing styles, positions, and attributes using clustering algorithms.
+Unveil the underlying patterns and gain insights into the different player roles in football.
 image: >-
   https://sharmaabhishekk.github.io/images/player_roles_clustering/clustering_tsne_labelled.png
 optimized_image: >-
   https://sharmaabhishekk.github.io/images/player_roles_clustering/clustering_tsne_labelled.png

 category: [Analytics]
 tags:
   - Blogging
   - Data Science
 author: stephenaq7
 ---

 In part two of the data scraping walk through, we successfully achieved the following items;